 “Improved severe weather prediction helps the public better prepare for severe weather,” said Brewster.
 “With greater lead time and accuracy, businesses, public institutions and individuals are able to take actions to protect lives and mitigate loss from hail and tornadoes.”

-Research like the Experiment truly touches everyday lives, and the technology OneNet brings to the state empowers Oklahoma’s researchers to take their work to the next level.
+Research like the Spring Experiment truly touches everyday lives, and the technology OneNet brings to the state empowers Oklahoma’s researchers to take their work to the next level.
 By advancing technology and removing barriers to innovation, OneNet and its network partners are changing the future for the state of Oklahoma and the nation.